kubermatic/kubermatic/docs/proposals/improve-addons.md

 ## Non-Goals

 - The intent is not to invent a whole new package manager.
-Therefore dependency management outside an Application is currently out of scope
+Therefore a custom dependency management outside an Application is currently out of scope.
+Users still will be able to use built-in dependency management if the selected method provides it (e.g. helm's dependency management)
 - Handle installation of  "Application" cross user-cluster (e.g. service-mesh or queuing system).
 These are considered as "Extensions" and should be handled by [KubeCarrier](https://docs.kubermatic.com/kubecarrier)
 - Notifying users if a new version of an application is available or showing in the UI that a new version of an installed application is available.
 While we think this is quite valuable for end-users, we have decided to leave this out for know in order to keep proposal scope manageable.
 The good news is that the core principles of this proposal will make it possible to implement this feature later on.
 It is definitely a feature that should be on roadmap for applications after the implementation of this proposal is done
 - Adding kustomize as a rendering method.
 We did have a longer discussion to decide which rendering methods should be included in the first version.
 In order to keep the size of this proposal manageable, we have decided to postpone adding kustomize as a rendering method.
 It is definitely a feature that should be on roadmap for applications after the implementation of this proposal is done and should fit right in the current architecture